Brad Pickett: Return to Bantamweight

 Pickett faced Urijah Faber on 17 December 2016 at UFC on Fox 22.
 He lost via unanimous decision.

 A rescheduled fight with Henry Briones was expected to take place on 18 March 2017.
 However, Briones pulled out a week before the event and was replaced by Marlon Vera.
 Due to the short notice and preparation for Vera, the bout was contested at a catch weight of 140 lbs.
 Pickett lost the fight via TKO in the third round.
 After the fight, Pickett confirmed his intention to retire from MMA competition.

 Return from retirement

 After a self-imposed 17-month hiatus, Pickett signed a multi-fight deal with Absolute Championship Berkut and was expected to fight in ACB's first event in London, ACB 91 against Jesse Brock.
 However, the event was cancelled and Pickett's status with the promotion moving forward is unknown.

-Bare Knuckle Fighting
+Bare knuckle fighting

 Brad Pickett signed with BKB, a bare knuckle fighting organisation in Great Britain, and was scheduled to make his debut in the sport and organisation on March 30, 2019.
 Pickett won his debut.